leogsantos5/ProductCatalog/README.md

   because checking it in memory would bring back the read-then-write race.
 Correctness under concurrency was put ahead of keeping every rule inside the entity.

+- **EF Core usage.** Read-only queries use `AsNoTracking()`; `GetByIdAsync` keeps tracking because update and delete mutate the entity they load.
+The repository is specific to `Product` rather than a generic `Repository<T>`: it exposes only the queries this API needs, returns domain entities, and keeps the two atomic stock updates in one place.
+Every call is asynchronous and threads the request's `CancellationToken` from the controller through MediatR to EF Core.

 - **EF Core stays in Infrastructure.** `UnitOfWork` translates EF Core's concurrency and duplicate-key exceptions into the Application's own `ConcurrencyConflictException` and `UniqueConstraintViolationException`, so handlers can retry without referencing EF Core.